Guest posts and advertising on and with Ackadia

 (There may be a few old affiliate links (for books) lurking, but I remove these whenever I see them)

-That said, extra layers of security etc are not cheap, with optimal setup, I ideally need close to £2,000 a year to maintain this site.
-I will consider adverts if they fit.
+That said, extra layers of security, management, etc are not cheap and with optimal setup I ideally need close to £3,000 a year to maintain this site.
+Double that with the shinier options (like iStock access).
+So, I will consider adverts if they fit.
 Read on.

 Advertising with Ackadia